Fats00/DigitalPortfolioFats00/README.md

 <br></br>

 <h2>Description</h2>
 Welcome to my digital portfolio.
-Below are repository links that will guide you to the 5 sections I have done in order to know which career algins with my personality, skills and interests through the aid of online assessments and the "STAR" technique.
-The process i took to create my CV is also part of my portfolio.
+Below are repository links that will guide you to the 5 sections I have done in order to know which career aligns with my personality, skills and interests through the aid of online assessments and the "STAR" technique.
+The process I took to create my CV is also part of my portfolio.
 Enjoy getting to know me better through my career alignment.
 <br />
 <br></br>